jon-hanson/parsecj/README.md

 ```

 Typically parsers will construct values using a set of model classes corresponding to the language elements.
-In this case the parsers will simply compute the evaluated result of each expression.
+To jeek the example simple the parsers for this language will simply compute the evaluated result of each expression.
+I.e. numbers will be parsed into their values,
-The operators will be parsed into binary functions corresponding to the operator in question.
+operators will be parsed into binary functions,
+and binary operator expressions will be parsed into the evaluated rresult of the expression.

 The above grammar can be translated into the following Java implementation: